IFRS 17 Standard Released

 What is the timetable for IFRS 17 support?

-The AXIS system has existing structural and functional strengths that can be leveraged as we expand our offering to support full IFRS functionality.
-Systems development work is progressing well, with various components already completed.
+The AXIS system has existing structural and functional strengths that were leveraged as we expanded our offering to support full IFRS functionality.
+Substantial systems development work has been completed already with support for IFRS 17 methods released in the five main liability modules of AXIS.
+Many clients are testing these features, preparing data and planning revisions to their internal processes and providing feedback about the additional functionality still needed.
 We are actively planning additional enhancements and engaging our clients in order to fully understand their needs and expectations.

 We are committed to addressing client needs for IFRS 17 in a responsive and collaborative manner.
-Given the effective date of January 2022 for the IFRS 17 standard, we anticipate clients will want substantial delivery of AXIS functionality by early 2020.
+Given the new effective date of January 2023 for the IFRS 17 standard with pending amendments and the need for comparative financials during 2022, we anticipate clients will want substantial delivery of AXIS functionality by early 2021.
 Additional details on our solution strategy, progress to date, and future roadmap can be found within this microsite.

 Representatives of Moody's Analytics are actively engaged in a number of industry forums on IFRS including direct interaction with the IASB, the consulting firms, and participation in various Working Groups (eg. Canadian Institute of Actuaries and the Canadian Life and Health Insurance Association).
 These ongoing interactions will keep us abreast of the industry's evolving interpretation of the IFRS 9 and IFRS 17 standards and their implications for insurers.